odota/core/_posts/about.md

 * Free public match replay parsing.
 Other sites offer public match parsing for a price, or parse only professional matches for free.
 * Open source.
 We keep our code open source, so anyone can help contribute, or use our code for their own data analysis.
 * Better querying.
 We offer a flexible and powerful querying tool so that users can filter/extract interesting stats from their own match data.
+* Cool visualizations.
+We generate nice visualizations of player match data, such as a calendar to see when you've played, and how well you play on certain hours/days.
+We're also pretty responsive to requests for more.

 ###How do you make money?
-Isn't replay parsing is supposed to be expensive?
+Isn't replay parsing supposed to be expensive?
 YASP is a side project of a group of college students.
 As such, we're not looking to make money off the site.

+Here's how we're able to keep YASP running for free:
+* Modular, dynamically scalable architecture.
+We've separated out YASP into components that we can scale individually with load.
+We end up not paying as much for resources we don't need.
-We take some cost-cutting measures such as only automatically parsing the replays of active users.
+* Reducing load.
+For example, we only automatically parse the replays of active users, since those are the matches most likely to be looked at.
-Ads help subsidize server costs, and donations cover most of the rest (through selling Cheese).
-We pay any remaining costs ourselves out-of-pocket.

-Please consider donating if you've found the site helpful!
+* Ads.
+These help subsidize server costs.
+* Donations.
+We sell Cheese to users who want to help support the site.
+* Volunteers.
+We don't need to pay employees as all developers are volunteers.
+Having to pay developers is a significant cost in a commercial enterprise.

+Anything that's left, we cover out-of-pocket!

 ###Why can't I search for players/matches?
 To save on storage costs, YASP doesn't have every match ever played.
 We only add the matches of users who sign in.